educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 # Simple JupyterHub Deployment

 This document gives instructions for how to deploy JupyterHub and JupyterLab in a "bare metal" or VPS multiuser server environment.
-These step by step instuctions are intended to help the administrator understand how the deployment works.
+These step by step instuctions are intended to help the administrator understand how the deployment works and how the components work together.

 These instructions are adapted from [Install JupyterHub and JupyterLab from the ground up](https://github.com/jupyterhub/jupyterhub-the-hard-way/blob/abe84bfb4418c00e08effd1486e2b666fb803ac8/docs/installation-guide-hard.md).